Skip to main content

 4. Optionally, enter the internal IP address that the FQDN will resolve to.

-5. Enter at least one port that the resource exposes.
+5. Under Ports, click the Add button and enter at least one port that the resource exposes.

 The internal resource can be called by the workload using either the FQDN or the name entered in step 2.
 If the internal resource is configured with TLS, the FQDN must be used.